People

 Matthew W. Funk

-Graduate Student
+PhD Student

 Matthew is a Ph.D. student who started his program in 2024.
 He is originally from Colorado and graduated with a B.S. in Biochemistry from Colorado State University in 2022 and an M.S. in Bioinformatics from the University of Michigan in 2024.
 Matthew was originally involved in wet lab work before switching to computational work and studying expansion of genetic regions in Drosophila spp. and population genetics in wolves and domestic dogs.
 His project involves studying how chromatin accessibility information can be incorporated into GRN inference.
 In his spare time, Matthew enjoys running, chess, geography, aquariums, and watching YouTube videos.

-Former Rotation Graduate Students
+Former Rotation PhD Students

 Former Research Associates